 - Age: The risk of prostate cancer increases with age.
-Prostate cancer is rare before the age of 45, but the probability of being diagnosed with prostate cancer in the United States increases after the age of 50 - Race & Ethnicity: Prostate cancer occurs more commonly among black males than white or Hispanic-latino males - Family History: Men with a father or brother who has had prostate cancer are at a greater risk for getting the disease than an average person.
-The risk increases further if several relatives have had the disease, especially if they were young when the cancer was diagnosed - Genetics: It has been found that specific regions on certain chromosomes are linked to an increased risk of prostate cancer.
+Prostate cancer is rare before the age of 45, but the probability of being diagnosed with prostate cancer in the United States increases after the age of 50. - Race & Ethnicity: Prostate cancer is more common among black males than white or Hispanic males. - Family History: Men with a father or brother who has had prostate cancer are at a greater risk for getting the disease than an average person.
+The risk increases further if several relatives have had the disease, especially if they were young when the cancer was diagnosed. - Genetics: It has been found that specific regions on certain chromosomes are linked to an increased risk of prostate cancer.
 Changes in these genes can lead to the development of prostate cancer.
-They account for 5-10% of prostate cancers.
-Certain genes, such as BRCA1 and BRCA2 associated with the occurrence of breast and ovarian cancers, are also known to increase the risk of prostate cancer - Certain prostate changes: Males who have prostate cells with highgrade prostatic intraepithelial neoplasia (abnormal cells) may be at an increased risk of developing prostate cancer
+They account for a small number of cases.
+Certain genes, such as BRCA1 and BRCA2 associated with the occurrence of breast and ovarian cancers, are also known to increase the risk of prostate cancer. - Certain Prostate Changes: Males who have prostate cells with high-grade prostatic intraepithelial neoplasia (abnormal cells) may be at an increased risk of developing prostate cancer.